Vamsi1223/ASL-Deep-Learning/README.md

 # ASL-Deep-Learning

-This Project is about detection of American Sign Language, initially about letters and displaying it.
-And then determining words with Real-time detection implementation.
+This Project is about detection of American Sign Language, initially about letters and displaying it, then determining words with Real-time detection implementation.